HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ## Field formatting

 Naming fields in data structures is challenging because of the desire to optimize for both clarity to avoid ambiguity and brevity to avoid cumbersome code.
-In order to help chose field names that are both clear and brief, it is vital to consider the context in which field names are referred.
+To help chose field names that are both clear and brief, it is vital to consider the context in which field names are referred.
 In structured programming languages, an *unqualified* field name is a name local to its class/context (in this case, to its schema).
 When combined with its class/context (in this case, to the schema name), an unqualified field name is considered a *qualified* field name.
 Qualified field names are usually expressed as a concatenation of the containing class name and the unqualified field name.
 For example:

-    HCA unqualified field name: `diseases`
+> HCA unqualified field name: `diseases`
+>
+> HCA qualified field name: `donor_organism.diseases`\

-    HCA qualified field name: `donor_organism.diseases` and `specimen_from_organism.diseases`
+> HCA qualified field name: `specimen_from_organism.diseases`

 Some principles the HCA Metadata Standard follows regarding field and schema names are: